This is a fictional story; somewhat.

 Them: “In his original form, yes.
 Before sin came into the world, Adam was without error.”

 Me: “Do you see my point?
 I do believe the truths which became the Bible when God gave them were breathed out by God.
 And the authors who knew what God was saying wrote it down using their personality, their understanding and their cultural context.
-Those documents did not contain error.
+Those documents did not contain error from God’s point of view.
 But when humans began to handle these God-breathed truths, then it got messy.
 And we have been messily handling the scriptures that way ever since.”

 Them: “So do you believe the Bible is inerrant or what?”